 Options #1.
 A Guaranteed Issue Life Insurance Policy.

-Guaranteed issue life insurance policies can be a great option for someone who is simply looking to purchase a relatively small amount of life insurance coverage (think $25,000 or less) because they will not require someone to have to be able to “medically” qualify for coverage.
+Guaranteed-issue life insurance policies can be an excellent option for someone simply looking to purchase a relatively small amount of life insurance coverage (think $25,000 or less) because they will not require someone to be able to “medically” qualify for coverage.

 In fact…

-There are only three requirements one must meet to be able to qualify for a guaranteed issue life insurance policy which are:
+There are only three requirements one must meet to be able to qualify for a guaranteed issue life insurance policy, which is:

-- And one must meet the minimum age requirements, which usually means that an applicant must be at least 50 years of age (sometimes younger) and not older than 85.
+• One must meet the minimum age requirements, which usually means an applicant must be at least 50 (sometimes younger) and not older than 85.

 “Which is great!”

-Before you get too excited, we should point out that these “types” of life insurance policies do have some pretty significant disadvantages.
-The first being that they will only provide around $25,000 dollars in coverage so if you’re looking for more than that, this might not be the right fit for you.
+But before you get too excited, we should point out that these “types” of life insurance policies have some significant disadvantages.
+First, they will only provide around $25,000 in coverage, so if you’re looking for more than that, this might not be the right fit for you.

 The second major disadvantage…

-With guaranteed issue life insurance policies is that these “types” of life insurance policies are going to contain a Graded Death Benefit.
-Now the problem with that is, a Graded Death Benefit is a “clause” written into the life insurance policy, which states that it will not be to provide true life insurance coverage to an individual until a certain “waiting period” has expired.
+With guaranteed-issue life insurance policies, these “types” of life insurance policies will contain a Graded Death Benefit.
+The problem is that a Graded Death Benefit is a “clause” written into the life insurance policy that states that it will not provide true life insurance coverage to an individual until a certain “waiting period” has expired.

 The problem is…

-That this “waiting period” usually lasts 2 or 3 years, which can be a pretty long time for someone who is suffering from a serious illness.
-Now during this time, the guaranteed issue life insurance policy will provide coverage to someone who may die from an “accidental” cause of death like a:
+This “waiting period” usually lasts 2 or 3 years, which can be a pretty long time for someone who is suffering from a severe illness.
+Now, during this time, the guaranteed issue life insurance policy will provide coverage to someone who may die from an “accidental” cause of death like a:

-But will not provide coverage for a “natural” cause of death like the one which might be associated with having Biliary Cirrhosis!
-Now at this point, you may be thinking…
+But it will not provide coverage for a “natural” cause of death like the one which might be associated with having Biliary Cirrhosis!
+Now, at this point, you may be thinking…

 “What a ripoff!”